-Uncertainty analysis for 2024 submission is carried out by using Approach 1.
+For the 2025 submission, the uncertainty analysis is carried out using Approach 1.
 Quantitative estimates of uncertainties are provided in Annex 2.
 Overall description of uncertainty analysis is included in Section 1.6.

 Uncertainty for Fire Protection sector could arise to 50% according to expert judgement.
-Also uncertainty of EFs for HFCs is assumed as 50%.
+Also, uncertainty of EFs for HFCs is assumed as 50%.

-125 2006 IPCC Guidelines, Vol.3, Ch.7, p.7.63
+&lt;sup>132 2006 IPCC Guidelines, Vol.3, Ch.7, p.7.63